Origins Story #2: Part 4

 “Come on, Claire.
 Work with me here.”
-He says, shooting me an earnest smile while he side steps along next to me.
+He says, shooting me an earnest smile while he continues on along next to me.

 My stomach tightens when I think back to that night.
 When I remember what he said to me.
 All of these rumours about him, spit like venom from the tabloids or gifted-hate protestors, telling me not believe the kindness in his words.

-Looking for a solution, I spot the outcrop of a nearby corner building.
+Looking for a solution, I spot the outcrop of a nearby corner building garbage tunnel.
 I remember seeing and studying this building and the outcrop from the window at my desk.
-It being our only chance at losing the crowd, I grab hold of Huntsman and haul the two of us around the corner and straight into the long, dimly-lit tunnel.
-I press myself up against his chest and peer ahead to watch the crowd pass, his black and red suit working to our advantage like camouflage.
+It being our only chance at losing the crowd, I grab hold of Huntsman’s arm and haul the two of us around the corner and straight into the long, dimly-lit tunnel.
+His body smashes into mine and I press myself up against his chest and peer ahead to watch the crowd pass, his black and red suit working to our advantage like camouflage.
 Once I see no sign of anyone else, I let out a sigh of relief and tear my body away from his.
 He laughs, removing my sunglasses with his left hand.

 “Hey, if you wanted to get me alone, all you had to do was ask.”
 He says, with a sly grin.